zayfod/pycozmo/docs/functions.md

 ### Charging Platform

-The charging platform (aka "pad") can be communicated with over Bluetooth LE.
-It contains 3 RGB LEDs that can be controlled, similar to cube LEDs.
+Some charging platforms (aka "pads") can be communicated with over Bluetooth LE.
+They contains 3 RGB LEDs that can be controlled, similar to cube LEDs.